syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 information from the client certificate in filenames, database values, or as other metadata.
 If you clients have their own certificates, then these values are unique per client, but unchangeable by the client.
-The following macros are available in syslog-ng OSE version 3.9 and later.
+The following macros are available in {{ site.product.short_name }} version 3.9 and later.

 - .tls.x509_cn: The Common Name of the certificate.